Cache Redis for Users CLI¶

 ./redis_user_action.sh list-setup

-List users which have been individually configured (not by default or package).
+List users who have been individually configured (not by default or package).
 No parameters.

 setenablecache¶